 In the case of PNG, files are compressed without any loss of quality.
 This raster format is popular when it comes to storing graphic materials, logos, ornaments, text graphics.

 The main advantage of PNG is the ability to choose a palette of storage of transition stages.
 This compression method is great because it’s lossless.

 The PDF format is known to everyone who has had to print documents or materials alike.
 They are exported to PDF to further be printed.
 There will be elements of both raster and vector graphics, be it videos or documents.

-In other words, Scalable Vector Graphics.
-It is designed for creation and describing 2D vector images, and, if a/the script is added, animated 3D images.
+In other words, the Scalable Vector Graphics.
+It is designed for the creation and describing 2D vector images, and, if a/the script is added, animated 3D images.
 Because SVG is a vector format, any part of your image can be zoomed in without any loss of quality.

 The advantage is: a text in this format is a text, so it can be indexed by search engines.